The Loschmidt Spectral Form Factor: Introduction

 The Loschmidt correlator is thus a natural generalization of the return amplitude in the Loschmidt echo.
 Moreover, if we sum the Loschmidt correlator over all choices of $A$, we get precisely the LSFF,

 Hence, the LSFF is an object that can probe both spectral correlations and the physics of the Loschmidt echo in an operator-independent way.

 As we discuss below, in addition to these elementary motivations, the LSFF appears in a variety of other contexts, including as a part of the SFF in systems with spontaneous symmetry breaking.
 In fact, this symmetry breaking application is how we first came to consider the LSFF.
+The LSFF is related to various quantities such as work statistics ~\cite{Chenu_2018,Chenu_2019}.
 Finally, the LSFF is a time-domain version of the long-studied phenomenon known as parametric correlations, e.g.~\cite{PhysRevLett.70.4063,Weidenmuller_2005,guhr1998random,https://doi.org/10.48550/arxiv.2205.12968}.
 For all these reasons, the LSFF is a natural extension of the SFF which is worthy of study in its own right.

 In the remainder of the introduction, we include two subsections, one that defines the LSFF and its filtered cousins in more detail and one that discusses our motivations in more detail.
 The rest of the paper is organized as follows.
 Section \ref{sec:Loschmidt} derives a formula for the Loschmidt SFF, connecting it to the Loschmidt echo.
 This section also extends beyond the standard Loschmidt analysis to include more complicated connected diagrams.
 Section \ref{sec:hydro} reformulates these results in a hydrodynamic language, and calculates new results for the Loschmidt SFF in hydrodynamic systems with spatial extent.
 Finally Section \ref{sec:conclusion} contains concluding remarks.